Flank/flank-dashboard/docs/05_project_metrics.md

 ## Stability Metric
 #### Description
-A Stability metric is a ratio of successful builds of the last 20 builds.
+A Stability metric is a ratio of successful builds to all builds for the last 20 builds.
+So, stability is equal to `S/T`, where:
+* `S` is the number of successful builds of the last 20 builds.
+* `T` is the number of all builds for the last 20 builds.
 #### Source
 A stability metric is calculated out of the last 20 builds.
 #### Date ranges